Back to Blog

 Limitations of GPT

-• Requires minimum volume for data to appear
+• Volume threshold: Requires minimum volume (roughly 100+ daily emails to Gmail) for data to appear

-• Doesn't show inbox vs. spam placement directly
+• No inbox placement: Doesn't show inbox vs. spam placement directly - reputation is a proxy

 SMTPCloud Postmaster Integration